1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 ## Mods

-In the following I'll list some mods I found which belong to the part "printhead" somehow.
-I won't put them in a special order, so you'd have to got through the list I guess.
+In the following I'll list some of the mods I found which belong to the part "printhead" somehow.

 ---

 ### Go

+#### Fan Ducts
+***I highly recommend to print one of the fan ducts which replace the stock fan duct.
+It's a huge improvement!***
+It's advisable to (at least) print them from PETG if you're able to do that.
+If not, printing them from PLA is better than not printing them at all of course.
+It might happen though that a fan duct printed from PLA will sooner or later sag or deform due to the heat it's being exposed to.
+This shouldn't be much of an issue as long as you're printing PLA with e.g. a bed temperature of 60°, but if you're about to print PETG for axample, using a bed temperature of 80° (plus a higher hotend temperature), the fan duct will most like start to deform and sag.

+- [MW-Mechanical](https://www.printables.com/de/social/455820-mw-mechanical) created an [Upgraded fan duct (exposed print head setup) for Anycubic Kobra Go](https://www.printables.com/de/model/338244-upgraded-fan-duct-exposed-print-head-setup-for-any) which is supposed to achieve better part cooling.
+- [Gallapagos](https://www.thingiverse.com/gallapagos/designs) created a [Monomonster](https://www.thingiverse.com/thing:5741047) for the **Go** using a 5015 style blower fan.

+#### Direct Drive

 - Reddit member [xpeng121](https://www.reddit.com/user/xpeng121/) posted his modification for the Kobra **Go** to a ***direct drive extruder***: [Kobra Go direct drive mod.
 Yes it's Neo now...](https://www.reddit.com/r/anycubic/comments/10howol/kobra_go_direct_drive_mod_yes_its_neo_now/)
-- [MW-Mechanical](https://www.printables.com/de/social/455820-mw-mechanical) created an [Upgraded fan duct (exposed print head setup) for Anycubic Kobra Go](https://www.printables.com/de/model/338244-upgraded-fan-duct-exposed-print-head-setup-for-any) which is supposed to achieve better part cooling.
-- [Gallapagos](https://www.thingiverse.com/gallapagos/designs) created a [Monomonster](https://www.thingiverse.com/thing:5741047) for the **Go** using a 5015 style blower fan.

 ---

 ### Neo

+#### Fan Ducts
+***I highly recommend to print one of the fan ducts which replace the stock fan duct.
+It's a huge improvement!***
+It's advisable to (at least) print them from PETG if you're able to do that.
+If not, printing them from PLA is better than not printing them at all of course.
+It might happen though that a fan duct printed from PLA will sooner or later sag or deform due to the heat it's being exposed to.
+This shouldn't be much of an issue as long as you're printing PLA with e.g. a bed temperature of 60°, but if you're about to print PETG for axample, using a bed temperature of 80° (plus a higher hotend temperature), the fan duct will most like start to deform and sag.

+- [Gregg Bennett](https://www.printables.com/de/social/221278-greg-bennett/about) created an [extension for the stock fan duct](https://www.printables.com/de/model/399159-air-duct-anycubic-kobra-neo-httpsyoutubeso7tb6e8yh) of the **Neo** which has to be mounted onto it and leads the airflow closer to the printed object underneath the nozzle.
+Based on my personal experience, I'd suggest to maybe print this one with the stock setup first, mount it and then print another, even better fan duct design.
 - [Martin](https://www.printables.com/de/social/443043-martin) created a [replacement for the stock fan duct ](https://www.printables.com/de/model/378928-anycubic-kobra-neo-fan-duct) of the **Neo** which is supposed to achieve better part cooling due to air flow from three sides.
   He also created a [fan duct for a 5015 radial fan](https://www.printables.com/en/model/426167-kobra-neo-fan-duct-for-5015-fan/files) which replaces the stock parts.
-- [Gregg Bennett](https://www.printables.com/de/social/221278-greg-bennett/about) created an [extension for the stock fan duct](https://www.printables.com/de/model/399159-air-duct-anycubic-kobra-neo-httpsyoutubeso7tb6e8yh) of the **Neo** which has to be mounted onto it and leads the airflow closer to the printed object underneath the nozzle.
+- [Marius Avasiloaie](https://www.printables.com/de/@MariusAvasiloaie) created a [360° circular fan duct](https://www.printables.com/de/model/498457-anycubic-kobra-neo-fan-duct) as a replacement of the original fan duct.
+- [Kaan Okcu](https://www.printables.com/de/@KaanOkcu_682657) created a [180° fan duct](https://www.printables.com/de/model/470004-anycubic-kobra-neo-fan-duct) which replaces the stock fan duct.